-It’s okay, but what we’re really looking for …
+“It’s okay, but what we’re really looking for …”

-It’s a good start, but this isn’t quite it …
+“It’s a start, but this isn’t quite it …”

-Our eyes start to water as we read on.
-The client has pulled out headlamp and scalpel.
+Jiminy Cricket.
+The client has pulled out the headlamp and scalpel.
 Multiple stakeholders have descended on the document like ravenous blood hounds.
-Subject matter experts, marketing operations, THE CMO—they gnash it all up, sentence by bloody sentence.
+Subject matter experts, content strategists, THE CMO.

-All we can do is sit, frozen, gasping as the cabin loses pressure and the ego enters a terrible flat spin.
+All we can do is sit there gasping as the cabin loses pressure and the ego enters a terrible flat spin.
 In an instant, a once promising career in professional writing is careening toward the cold, unforgiving flames of imposter syndrome.

 The first impulse will be to react—to disagree, contend, and combat.
 Sidestep this impulse!
 Instead, step away.
 Jog to the breakwater and back.
 Sip on a Yoohoo (remember Yoohoo?).